-Donna Goldbranson, herself the parent of a child with severe and multiple disabilities, was on a tour of the Northern Virginia Training Center when she saw a young woman, slumped in a wheelchair, all but ignored.
-The site of the woman tugged at Donna's heart.
-Her whispered plea, "Please help me," broke Donna's heart and inspired the creation of SPARC - Specially Adapted Resource Clubs.
-SPARC opened its doors serving four young adults with severe and multiple disabilities who, at 22, had aged out of the K-12 special ed support and had been waiting at home for at least 8 years, for Donna's help.
+Donna Goldbranson, herself the parent of a child with severe and multiple disabilities, was on a tour of the Northern Virginia Training Center when she met Ellen, slumped in a wheelchair, all but ignored.
+The site of Ellen tugged at Donna's heart.
+Ellen's whispered plea, "Please help me," broke Donna's heart and inspired the creation of SPARC - Specially Adapted Resource Clubs.